rust-lang/book/nostarch/chapter12.md

 Note that the search function will be collecting all the results into a vector it returns before any printing happens.
-This implementation could be slow to display results when searching large files because results aren’t printed as they’re found; we’ll discuss a possible way to fix this using iterators in Chapter 13.
+This implementation could be slow to display results when searching large files, because results aren’t printed as they’re found; we’ll discuss a possible way to fix this using iterators in Chapter 13.